-In this case, although Google Play store does not work on these tablets, you still need install it because some other Google apps require it.
+In this case, although Google Play store does not work on these tablets, you still need to install it because some other Google apps require it.

-You can find all Google apps apk files in APKMirror.
+You can find all Google apps APK files in APKMirror.

 As in the previous guide, I showed you how to sideload Chrome browser to Amazon Fire tablet (Amazon Fire HD, Fire HDX and Kindle Fire HDX).